polarity-lang/polarity/web/packages/app/assets/tutorial/data-types.md

-The simplest form of datatypes do not have parameters or indices.
+The simplest form of data types do not have parameters or indices.
-In that case, the constructors of the data-type can be given as a comma-separated list.
+In that case, the constructors of the data type can be given as a comma-separated list.
 As with all syntactic constructs, we always allow trailing commas.

 ```xfn